Gdoc/Admin

 The Living Planet Project also shows us what percentage of studied populations have increased, decreased, and remained stable since 1970.

-Almost half of these animal populations have increased.
+Almost half of these animal populations have remained stable or increased.
 This is shown in the chart.

 Understanding the broad range of changes in populations is crucial if we’re to stop biodiversity loss – we need to know that not all animal populations are declining.
 We need to also know which populations are doing well and why they’re doing well.